KQM-git/TCL/docs/evidence/characters/geo/noelle.md

 **Finding:** It takes the ATK value when it breaks.

-**Evidence:** Activated a shield without burst and had it break with burst, then one vice versa.
-The damage on the shield break when burst was active was higher.
+**Evidence:** Activated a shield without Burst and had it break with Burst, then one vice versa.
+The damage on the shield break when Burst was active was higher.

 [ https://youtu.be/cxnAUT8dvh8](https://youtu.be/cxnAUT8dvh8)

-**Significance:** Break your shield while your burst is active if possible.
+**Significance:** Break your shield while your Burst is active if possible.

 ### Noelle C4 DS